-You are probably wondering what the difference is between a pressed serum and a balm.
+You are probably wondering what the difference is between a balm and a natural serum for the face.
 The answer lies in the ingredients.
 Both balms and pressed serums are nourishing anhydrous products which are often a blend of waxes, butters and oils.
 Even if there isn’t a clear, defining line between the two products, we can go about comparing the two.

 My first attempt was a classic example of how even experienced formulators can get it wrong.
-I made one version which was really nice but as you can see from the picture, it clearly failed stability testing.
+I made a version which was really nice but as you can see from the picture, one organic serum clearly failed stability testing.
 After leaving it in a Miron jar on the window sill, it became a green, fish egg-looking mess.
 It goes to show how important it is to stability test your products, even if you think it is the simplest products of all.

-When I looked back at my notes, I couldn’t see anything that needed changing so the issue was with my method.
+When I looked back at my various notes on how to make organic face serum, I couldn’t see anything that needed changing so the issue was with my method.
 I rushed and wasn’t paying attention as I was making multiple products and the result speak for themselves.
 So I tried again and it is now much more attractive and gorgeous on the skin.

 This pressed balm serum has my new favourite ingredient: tea wax.
 At first, I thought it was a hydrogenated wax, which we don’t recommend in natural skincare, but it actually isn’t.
 It is derived from the leaves of Camellia Sinensis and it is a relatively soft wax with a strong, deep green colour.
 It can be added to all kinds of formulations such as emulsions, balms or even coloured cosmetics.
 It is simply wonderful and since I love colourful products, this is must-have ingredient for me.